Best Home Warranty Companies in Massachusetts

 First, determine if you want to cover just appliances, only critical systems or both.
 If your heating, plumbing and electrical systems are original but your appliances are newer, a systems plan is likely best.
 If your systems are updated but your fridge and washer are old, consider an appliance plan.

-Combo plans are popular for comprehensive protection, especially in Massachusetts’s older homes.
-The state has extremely old housing, especially in Boston and historic towns with many pre-1900 homes.
+Combo plans are popular for comprehensive protection, especially in the state’s older homes.
 If your home was built before 1950, prioritize systems coverage.
+Many older homes still rely on oil heat, steam systems or aging radiators, which not all home warranty plans cover by default.

 2. Compare costs